Suggested Syllabus Policies & Notices

 Suggested syllabus language:

-UNC Charlotte is committed to accessibility and inclusion in education.
+UNC Charlotte is committed to accessibility in education.
 If you have a disability and need academic accommodations, send me your Accommodation Letter through the DS Portal as early as possible.
 I encourage you to meet with me to discuss the accommodations outlined in your letter.
 For more information about accommodations, contact the Office of Disability Services at 704-687-0040 or disability@charlotte.edu.

 A simple way to support both the mental health of students and University suicide prevention efforts is to include a brief statement on your course syllabus.
 This is a way to promote help-seeking behaviors and demonstrates that instructors care about students holistically, including their overall well-being.
 See also: Mental Health on the Syllabus from INSIDE HIGHER ED.
 This informative article talks about encouraging professors to put information about mental health services on their syllabi.